skip to content

 00:46:07 - Scott Steinlage

-Like that's how I signed up for you.
-Right.
-And so I was thinking, you know, if you could create another course on how you did this and be more transparent or, or not even necessarily a course, like, I know that's a huge undertaking, but just putting that process out there of how you did it more, I think there you would get a, even, even more people that are developers at your level, you know, to, you know, to help them get to the next level themselves.
-So because you only got to be one step ahead of the next guy below you to.
+That's how I signed up for you, right?
+And so I was thinking, if you could create another course on how you did this and be more transparent, or not even necessarily a course, because I know that's a huge undertaking, but just putting that process out there more, I think there you'd get even more people that are developers at your level, to help them get to the next level themselves.
+Because you only got to be one step ahead of the next guy below you.
 You know what I'm saying?
-So.

 00:46:41 - Chris Ferdinandi